-Sandi is currently working as a senior multimedia journalist for the USO, although she continues to regularly accept freelance work.
+Sandi is currently working as a senior content strategy manager for the USO, although she continues to regularly accept freelance work.
 She is also a registered yoga teacher (RTY-200) and regularly teaches in the DC area.

 Sandi’s work has been featured by the Washington Post, People Magazine, NBA TV's Beyond the Paint, the Creative Lab @ McClatchy, lululemon Washington DC, Love & Carrots, Special Olympics, VIDA fitness, Athleta DC, Spright, The Nature Conservancy and many, many other publications and clients.

 Although Sandi has been working as a multimedia storyteller since 2011, she began her formal career at the Washington Post in 2013, where she ran weekend video coverage.
 There, she, along with Brad Horn, Sohail Al-Jamea and Tara Bahrampour, won a 2015 Edward R. Murrow Award in the Feature Reporting - Large Online News Organization category for their 2014 video about Romanian orphans.
 For the same story, Sandi, along with Brad and Sohail, won second place in the documentary category of the White House News Photographers Association 2015 Eyes of History: Multimedia Contest.

 In mid-2014, Sandi decided to venture into the nonprofit world and joined the USO story development team where she continues to work today filming branded videos, taking photographs and developing content strategies to support major global fundraising and marketing initiatives.
 In 2014, Sandi also won platinum and gold MARCOM awards for two of her first USO.org stories and in 2017, she won platinum and gold AVA Digital Awards, as well as an honorable mention, for subsequent USO work.